ctrlplusb/easy-peasy/website/docs/docs/api/action.md

 ## Don't destructure the state argument

-In order to support the mutation to immutable update feature of actions we utilise [immer](https://github.com/mweststrate/immer).
-Under the hood immer utilises Proxies in order to perform this tracking.
-Therefore if you destructure your state you will likely break it out of the Proxy, after which any update you perform to the state will not be applied.
+In order to support the mutation API we utilise [immer](https://github.com/mweststrate/immer).
+Under the hood immer utilises Proxies in order to track our mutations, converting them into immutable updates.
+Therefore if you destructure the state that is provided to your action you break out of the Proxy, after which any update you perform to the state will not be applied.

 Below are a couple examples of this antipattern.